0xAS/0xas.github.com/_posts/2014-11-11-Primer-C++-Notes.md

         * allocate and initialize a specified number of elements (*only valid for sequential container, not for associative container*)
     + **It is always necessary to check the validity of the iterator or the iterator range.**
     + *vector* & *deque* allow random access to their elements by iterator/position, therefore it is possible to perform relational operators and arithmetic.
+        * *capacity*: how many it could hold before new space must be allocated.
+        * *size*: the number of elements in the vector.
     + *begin* & *end* refer to the first and one-past-the-end in the container respectively.
     + all sequential containers support "*push_back( )*" to add element at the end of current containers.
 However, *list* and *deque* also support "*push_front( )*".
     + Container elements are **copies**.
 Read/write on them have no effect on the values from which are copied.